nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The `fulldayname` field required to specify shifts are not case sensitive.
 * The start time and end time will be set to the default one (If it's a morning slot, then the period of shift is from 10:00 to 16:00; If it's an afternoon slot, then the period of shift is 16:00 to 22:00).
+* If no date input is provided, it assumes that the period is from the current date to the next seven days.
+* If only one date input is provided, it assumes that the period is for the seven days after the date.

 Formats:
 `addShift -n name d/fullDayName-shiftNumber`